Announcement for Fulbright U.S.-ASEAN Visiting Scholar Initiative Program

-The Public Diplomacy Section of the U.S. Embassy is pleased to announce the 2021 Fulbright U.S. -ASEAN Visiting Scholar Program.
-The deadline to submit form is December 20, 2020.
+The Public Diplomacy Section of the U.S. Embassy is pleased to announce the 2022 Fulbright U.S.-ASEAN Visiting Scholar Program.
+The deadline to submit form is December 20, 2021.

-Program Description: The Fulbright U.S.–ASEAN Visiting Scholar Program is open to university faculty, foreign ministry or other government officials, and professional staff of the private sector, think tanks, and other NGOs in the ASEAN Member States.
-Selected Fulbright U.S.–ASEAN Visiting Scholars will travel to the United States for three to four months during the first half of 2022, where they will carry out scholarly and professional research on priority issues related to ASEAN and the U.S.–ASEAN relationship.
+Program Description: The Fulbright U.S.-ASEAN Visiting Scholar Program is open to university faculty, foreign ministry or other government officials, and professional staff of the private sector, think tanks, and other NGOs in the ASEAN Member States.
+Selected Fulbright U.S.-ASEAN Visiting Scholars will travel to the United States for 3-4 months during the first half of 2023, where they will carry out scholarly and professional research on priority issues to the U.S.–ASEAN relationship and ASEAN.
 Projects that are regional in scope and/or have clear implications for the entire ASEAN region will be considered for this program.

-Background: The Fulbright U.S.–ASEAN Visiting Scholar Initiative, which was started in 2012, intends to deepen people-to-people engagement and strengthen our ties with the ten member nations of ASEAN, while specifically emphasizing the importance of ASEAN.
-To date, more than 80 scholars from all 10 ASEAN Member States have been awarded scholarships to pursue studies focused on a wide range of subjects including public health / pandemic response, jurisdictional issues in the South China Sea, Indo-Pacific focus, ASEAN economic integration, banking governance, human trafficking, STEM education, food safety, and legal education.
+Background: The Fulbright U.S.–ASEAN Visiting Scholar Initiative, which was started in 2012, intends to deepen people-to-people engagement and strengthen U.S. ties with the 10 member nations of ASEAN, while specifically emphasizing the importance of ASEAN.
+Since the program began in 2012, more than 100 scholars from all 10 ASEAN Member States have been awarded scholarships to pursue studies focused on a wide range of subjects including public health / pandemic response, jurisdictional issues in the South China Sea, engagement across the Indo-Pacific region, ASEAN economic integration, human trafficking, and food safety.